-This post was inspired by a recent conversation on Shopify Facebook page about the best newsletter frequency.
+This post was inspired by a recent conversation on the Ecommerce Expert Shopify Facebook page about the best newsletter frequency.

 I like to send newsletters every other week, but other store owners admit to be emailing customers once a week, once a day, one person even admitted to 2 x daily contact.
 So what’s the best formula?

 According to DMA National Email Client Report 2015 most companies contact their clients less frequently year on year.

 Research revealed that only 1 in 5 brands send emails on a weekly basis.
 In 2014 19% of all companies were sending 1 email a month – down by 7% from a year before.

 Specialists want to warn companies that reducing contact can lead to lower brand awareness.
 This is also niche and customer specific – but how often customers like to receive newsletters?

 If you ask individuals if they get too many emails, almost all will say yes.
 But this data doesn’t reflect our perception.
 After all, none of us admit we’d ‘like’ more adverts on TV.

 Marketing Sherpa has a proof – according to their research, customers prefer hearing from brands on a weekly or less frequent basis.
 Please have a look at the chart below: